Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge

 \subsubsection{Large chemical potential}

-Having considered the small charge regime in subsection \ref{sub2sec_hen_ext_hd_smallCP}, in this subsection we take up the large chemical potential regime, specified by the condition $ \mu l \gg 1 $.
-With this condition it may be observed from eq.\@ \eqref{eq_CP_ext_hd} that the horizon radius is large, and the turning point of the extremal surface is thus close to the horizon (i.e., $ z_{*} \approx z_{H} $).
-In this regime, the area of the bulk static extremal surface anchored on a generic subsystem $ \Sigma $ with long rectangular strip geometry may be determined by perturbative computation of the integral in eq.\@ \eqref{eq_area_double_sum_hd} around $ \frac{ z_{*} }{ z_{H} } = 1 $, and is given by eq.\@ \eqref{eq_area_aux_subsys_ext_hd_smallCP}.
-The holographic entanglement negativity in the limit of large chemical potential, for the pure state configuration of the single subsystem under consideration may now be derived through the use of eq.\@ \eqref{eq_area_aux_subsys_ext_hd_smallCP} by employing eq.\@ \eqref{eq_hen_sg_sym} as follows
+In this subsection we investigate the large chemical potential regime, specified by the condition $\mu l\gg 1$.
+With this condition it may be observed from eq.\@ \eqref{ecphdex} that the horizon radius is large, and the turning point of the bulk RT surface is thus close to the horizon ($z_*\approx z_H$).
+In this regime, the area of the RT surface homologous to a generic subsystem $\Sigma$ with long rectangular strip geometry may be determined by a perturbative computation of the integral in eq.\@ \eqref{eareahddsum} around $\frac{z_*}{z_H}=1$, and is given by eq.\@ \eqref{eareaauxhdexscp}.